Where did the idea come from?

 A Steel Man team member originally suggested he could have a steel heart, with the names of thousands of supporters engraved on it.
 Steve designed a heart sculpture that was faithful to the Steel Man’s strong curved panels, using the classic heart shape that would be easily recognised.

 Due to very high levels of heart and circulatory diseases in the area and due to local relationships with the charity, the Heart of Steel Appeal was linked with the British Heart Foundation, who began receiving a proportion of all donations given to engrave a name on the Heart.

 How was the Heart made?

-The Heart of Steel is now built, thanks to the fantastic collaboration of three Sheffield companies; Maher Ltd, Doncasters Bramah, and Pryor Marking Technology.
+The Heart of Steel is now built, thanks to the fantastic collaboration of four Sheffield companies; Maher Ltd, Doncasters Bramah, Pryor Marking Technology and PES Performance.

 The Heart is made from Inconel, a super alloy normally seen in high performance engine parts used in the aerospace industry and Formula One.
 An amazing team of designers, production programmers and skilled fabricators have crafted this special material to build the Heart of Steel.
 It won’t erode or corrode, and it will keep the Heart alive well into the next millennium.